There are four stages you must complete when applying to the MW Study Programme:

 - Details of academic qualifications (degree level and above).

 - A statement of motivation on how you see yourself contributing to the Institute's mission: "Through our Members and our activities, to promote excellence interaction and learning in the global wine community." (this should be no more than 500 words)

 - A brief statement outlining the areas of wine you are interested in researching.

 - Confirmation of your first and second choice of residential seminars.

 - Send documents supporting your application, such as copies of your WSET Diploma certificate.

-The application fee for 2016 is listed below, this may be subject to change in 2017
+The application fee for 2017 is listed below

 (If EU tax number is provided)

 On receiving your details and application fee, information on the Institute’s examination software (called Examsoft) will be sent out, enabling the download of the online assignments for completion.
 It will take up to one week from your application fee being paid to receive your online assignments.

 You must complete one Theory assignment and one Practical (tasting) assignment.
 These assignments must be completed under timed exam conditions using the Institute’s exam software from your own computer, in your own time.
 Both Practical and Theory assignments must be written in English.
 Through these assignments, the Institute is assessing your wine knowledge, experience, understanding and ability to communicate effectively.